South Carolina Historical Marker Program

 Dedication of the historical marker for the Myrtle Beach Colored School

 The South Carolina Historical Marker Program was officially established in 1936, thirty-one years after the S.C.
 General Assembly first empowered the S.C.
 Historical Commission—predecessor to the South Carolina Department of Archives and History (SCDAH)—“to have the direction and control of the marking of historical sites, or houses and localities.”
-The program’s first marker was erected in 1937 in Troy, Greenwood County, near the site of the 1760 Long Cane Massacre in neighboring McCormick County.
 When the Historical Commission was reorganized in 1954 as the S.C.
 Department of Archives, the new agency was tasked with, “the approval of the inscriptions for all historical markers or other monuments erected on State Highways or other State property.”

-Since the program’s creation over eighty years ago, more than 1700 markers have been approved and erected across the state.
-Throughout that time, the program has received no regular state funding and has always depended on the citizens of South Carolina to suggest, document, sponsor, maintain, and pay for its markers.
+Since the program’s creation, approx. 1,900 markers have been approved and erected across the state.
+Throughout that time, the program has received no regular state funding and has always depended on the citizens of South Carolina to suggest, document, sponsor, maintain, and pay for markers.

 South Carolina Historical Markers mark and interpret places important to an understanding of South Carolina's past, either as the sites of significant events, or at historic properties such as buildings, sites, structures, or other resources significant for their design, as examples of a type, or for their association with institutions or individuals significant in local, state, or national history.